PHASE 2 OF 7

 A step-by-step summary you can follow before and during your next hackathon.
 Print it, screenshot it, or just remember the flow.

-Step away and let diffuse thinking work — walk, play, cook, gym
+Step away and let diffuse thinking work: walk, play, cook, gym

-Generate volume first — aim for 15-20 unique combinations
+Chase volume.
+Aim for 15-20 unique combinations

-Pick the idea at the edge of the adjacent possible — what just became feasible?
+Pick the idea at the edge of the adjacent possible.
+What just became feasible?